StefonMiller/cs1660-final-project/README.md

 10. Basic errors are handled by the application, such as no results for a search or non-integer input for top-N. These are not demoed in the video(to save time) but should be noted just in case that is evaluated.
 11. Apostrophes are not removed in my inverted index algorithm.
 This is to avoid splitting contractions, all other special characters are removed
 12. Note: The errors in the code demo are because I had opened the code in the repository and not the code in the java projects I was using to test them
+13. After recording the code walkthrough, I added a `dependency` folder.
+This has all the dependencies I used when creating the `LocalApp.jar` file.
+I thought this might be usefil if you do try to re-compile the app after changing your credentials.
 ## Steps to run my container
 1. Create a Dataproc cluster
 2. [Create a GCP service account for the cluster](https://console.cloud.google.com/projectselector/iam-admin/serviceaccounts/create?supportedpurview=project)